jatinsoni08/Java-Practice/README.md

 It is created for learning, hands-on practice, and interview preparation.

-Currently focusing on Java Collections, including hands-on examples such as:
+Current focus areas:
-- Working with ArrayList using custom objects
+- ArrayList with custom objects
+  • Storing user-defined objects
-- Understanding the role of equals() in indexOf() operations
+  • Understanding the role of equals() in indexOf()
-- Exploring real-world behavior of collections with user-defined classes
+- HashSet basics
+  • No duplicate elements
+  • One null value allowed
+  • Element lookup using contains()
+  • Iteration without index-based access

+More internal working concepts will be added as learning progresses.